Air purifiers are wonderful and can definitely improve your quality of life. Unfortunately, a lot of the ones sold today can be hard to figure out.

 What is a true HEPA filter?

-A High Efficiency Particulate Air (HEPA) filter describes a type of filter designed to meet efficiency and air purification quality levels set by the United States Department of Energy.
+A High-Efficiency Particulate Air (HEPA) filter describes a type of filter designed to meet efficiency and air purification quality levels set by the United States Department of Energy.
 These filters are made of a very dense fiber-like material.

 To meet the standard a filter must be able to remove 99.97% of airborne particles that enter it down to 0.3 microns in size.
-A micron, or micrometer, is 1/1,000,000 of a meter.

-They’re very effective at cleaning air.
+HEPA filters are very effective at cleaning the air!

 HEPA-type vs. true HEPA explained